The Netherlands / Audiospot

 It goes without saying that during a war, bridges are strategically important.
 But what if there are no bridges anymore?
-In February and March 1945, the British Royal Engineers constructed a 1-kilometre long Bailey bridge between Oeffelt and Gennep.
+In February and March 1945, the British Royal Engineers constructed a more than 1,200 metres long Bailey bridge between Oeffelt and Gennep.
 A magnificent technical achievement, acknowledged by the visits of Churchill and Montgomery.

 The restaurant on the Brabant side of the river Maas is the Oeffelt Ferry House (Veerhuis Oeffelt).
 For centuries, people and livestock were carried over the river by the ferryman here.
 In mid-1944, the area around the Ferry House had been liberated, but the Limburg side of the Maas was German-occupied territory.